Vimana (video game): Synopsis

 Vimana takes place in the titular planet.
 Once a lush and prosperous planet, it had been ravaged by a devastating war.
 After the war the planet had been fragmented, automated machines of war now populate the planet's pieces.
 The war forced its surviving people to flee their mother planet entirely, but the exiled space colonists are still accosted by their victors who continually remove parts of the planet's surface still containing life force for use as flying fortresses.
 The inhabitants plot to reclaim their planet with the aid of the Vimana Warriors: pilots capable of handling ancient but powerful space fighter ships.

 After fighting strings of relentless battles on fragmented pieces of Vimana planet, liberating them from wicked machines and their 'governors' in the process, the Vimana Warriors flew towards the final fortress where the master of Vimana planet's war machines resided in the deepest section of the fortress.
 Diving ever deeper into the subterranean sectors of the fortress, the Vimana Warriors fought their ways and finally met the master head-on.
 Tough as the master was, it was no match for the Vimana Warriors and was eradicated.

 Although the Vimana Warriors were victorious, planet Vimana was also annihilated and reduced to dust.
 All its industries, resources and cultures no longer existed.
 The surviving inhabitants of the destroyed planet including the Vimana Warriors, had no choice but to search for another habitable planet.
 Fortunately for them, they eventually managed to find such a planet and worked hard to rebuild their civilization.
 Over time, the survivors thrived in their new home planet and became prosperous once more.
 Terrible memories of the war that doomed Vimana planet faded, and people no longer cared to remember the heroism of Vimana Warriors.
 The ending narration says that the planet retained the memory of this legend.

 Development and release

 Vimana was released in arcades worldwide in May 1991 by Tecmo and Toaplan.
 The soundtrack was written by Zero Wing composer Toshiaki Tomizawa.
 In September 1991, an album containing music from the title and Teki Paki was co-published exclusively in Japan by Scitron and Pony Canyon, featuring an arranged song from the former composed by Tomizawa.

+Home Console Releases

+Vimana was included in the Toaplan Arcade 3 collection for Evercade on November 11, 2024.

+Vimana was released for more home consoles including the Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox, on August 14, 2025, as part of the Toaplan Arcade Collection Vol. 2.
+It was ported by Bitwave Games and distributed by Clear River Games.